willie68/ArduinoTPS_Boards/README.md

-# ArduinoSPS
+# ArduinoTPS_Boards
-the arduino sps hardware board definition for the arduino IDE.
+the arduino tps hardware board definition for the arduino IDE.

-Both boards one with the ATMega328 and the one with the Attiny 84 are definied here.
+Both boards, one with the ATMega328 and the one with the Attiny 84, are definied here.